 Answer:

 Question 2.
 16. The unit of length convenient on the atomic scale is known as an angstrom and is denoted by A: 1 A = 10-10 m.
-The size of a hydrogen atom is about 0.5 A. What is the total atomic volume in mof a mole of hydrogen atoms?
+The size of a hydrogen atom is about 0.5 A. What is the total atomic volume in m3 of a mole of hydrogen atoms?

 Answer: Volume of one hydrogen atom = 4/3 πr3 (volume of sphere)